 Each of the verification methods is discussed in subsequent sections below.

 Requirements for Acceptable Documents

-Any documents used for verification must be the original (not photocopies) and generally must be dated within 60 days of the date they are provided to the PHA.
+Documents must be dated within 60 days of the date they are provided to the PHA.
 The documents must not be damaged, altered or in any way illegible.